snonux/foo.zone/about/now.md

 * ↑ Add a site stats section to foo.zone, e.g. foo.zone/stats/{uptime-records,site-stats}.gmi.tpl
 * ↑ Perl new features and `foostats.pl` blog post
 * Practice using the Helix modal editor
-* "Joy on Demmand"
-* ↑ Put notes on foo.zone/notes
 * "Programming Ruby 3.3"
 * ↑ Read it
 * "Seeking SRE"
-* ↑ Read it
-* "Der Riss"
 * ↑ Read it

 ## Parked